Weatherlly/Calculator/README.md

 # Calculator
-Implementação da calculadora para iOS construída em React.
+Calculator implementation for iOS built in React.